 Admission: The program accepts 32 applicants to begin clinical courses each fall and spring terms.
 Students entering the clinical program in fall will complete the program at the Greenwood campus.
 Students entering in spring will complete the program at the Laurens campus.
 Up to half of the spaces are filled based on merit score.
 Eligible applicants must meet all program-ready requirements to be considered for clinical acceptance.
 Useful advisement information is also provided below.
 A student may be admitted to the college at any time in order to complete prerequisite and general education course work.

-Students applying for the Nursing program will be enrolled in the Nursing Care Certificate until prerequisite and general education coursework is complete.
+Students applying for the Nursing program will be enrolled in the Health Care Certificate until prerequisite and general education coursework is complete.
 Once the necessary requirements have been completed, students may apply for admission into the clinical phase of the program.

 Students must meet the following criteria to be considered for admission into the PN program: